NEXT MEETING: Thursday, June 22nd, 2023 at 2:00-3:30 p.m. Hybrid meeting located in Cohodas Room 604 and on Zoom.

 |December 14||Coming Soon||Coming Soon|

 |September 14||Coming Soon||Coming Soon|

 A Resource For Communities in the Upper Peninsula of Michigan

-The Climate Adaptation Task Force (CATF) was formed to help prepare local leaders and Marquette County stakeholders to think proactively about the effects of climate change and to develop strategies that will make the Upper Peninsula more resilient and effective when dealing with the consequences of climate change.
+help prepare local leaders and Marquette County stakeholders to develop mitigation and adaptation strategies that will make the Upper Peninsula more resilient and effective when dealing with the consequences of climate change and extreme weather events.

 - This effort is intended to encourage community leaders to think in a proactive fashion about how climate change may affect Marquette County and the Upper Peninsula region.

 - The intent is to identify long-term trends that may have potential positive and/or negative impacts on the local environment.